|

 RENEWABLE ENERGY SYSTEMS

-The renewable energy systems will be developed and installed in stages, the initial stage being the installation of a biomass central heating boiler to provide building heating.
-Once further funding becomes available installation of further renewable technologies such as solar water heating, a ground source heat pump system, photovoltaic panels and ultimately a mirco wind turbine is envisaged.
-Such systems would significantly reduce reliance on finite fossil fuel energy sources thereby minimising the impact of the Castlehill Heritage Centre on our environment.
+The renewable energy systems will be developed and installed in stages, the initial stage being the installation in 2008 of a biomass central heating boiler to provide building heating.
+In December 2011 we took full advantage of the renewable energy incentive schemes on offer at the time by installing 18 photovoltaic panels on the south facing roof above the main exhibition hall.
+The installed capacity is 4kw.
+Subject to capital funding being available, installation of further renewable technologies such as solar water heating, a mirco wind turbine, and potentially a ground source heat pump system, will be considered in the future.
+Such systems would further reduce reliance on finite fossil fuel energy sources thereby minimising the impact of the Castlehill Heritage Centre on our environment.
 Additionally, Castletown Heritage intends to configure the renewable energy systems as an educational resource, and to this end propose to incorporate an interactive computer based monitoring and display system.
 This will enable the Castlehill Heritage Centre renewable energy systems to form the basis of studies into the practical aspects, efficiency and utilisation factors of the various forms of energy source in our local environment.
 After researching possible heat sources such as wood chip, wood pellet and ground source heat pumps the Society engaged a professional, registered, renewables installer/consultant Peter de la Haye Engineering to design and supply a biomass log boiler system to provide building heating and hot water.
 The choice of a biomass log boiler and associated hot water accumulator was based both on a well proven concept and the opportunity to maximise local community engagement and support through the sourcing of log fuel from the nearby Dunnet Forestry Trust.
 The project was developed with the support of and to meet the requirements of the Scottish Community and Householders Renewables Initiative (SCHRI), which is managed locally by HI-Community Energy Company - North Highlands and who awarded grant funding for the project.
 Match funding was awarded by the Highland Council through the Landward Caithness Ward 4 Discretionary Budget.

 IHS specialise in the design of a range of fully integrated micro-renewable heating and cooling systems including underfloor heating, ground source heat pumps, solar panels and domestic water system.
 The company also delivers advice and consultancy services on a wide range of energy efficiency matters and is widely regarded as an industry expert in heating and cooling efficiency methods.
 Because of its low